Code-Institute-Submissions/trevthedev777-javascriptQuizGameMultipleChoice/README.md

 ### Site wide
 * Navigation Menu
     * Home screen only has a link to start the game into the first question
+    * This will allow the user to start the game when they are ready
 ![Nav Menu image](https://github.com/trevthedev777/javascriptQuizGameMultipleChoice/blob/main/assets/readme%20images/home%20screen.png?raw=true)

 * Favicon